 It is known that the dielectric constant of an aerogel tends to be closely linked with its density and that higher densities give rise to higher dielectric constants and vice versa.
 Polyamide (PA) aerogels are no exception to this observation.
-Like density, the dielectric constants of these materials were dependant on the w/w % of polymer in the formulation, It can be inferred, then, that the inhomogeneity observed 35 as well as the ratio of TPC to IPC in the formulation.
-FIG. 13 illustrates the empirical model for the dielectric measurements (Standard Deviation=0.042, R2=0.92) (with relative dielectric constant at 1300 and loss tangent at 1310), which was very similar to the model found for density.
+Like density, the dielectric constants of these materials were dependant on the w/w % of polymer in the formulation, as well as the ratio of TPC to IPC in the formulation.
+FIG. 13 illustrates the empirical model for the dielectric measurements (Standard Deviation=0.042, R=0.92) (with relative dielectric constant at 1300 and loss tangent at 1310), which was very similar to the model found for density.
 FIG. 14 shows graphs of density versus relative dielectric constant at 14200 and density versus loss tangent at 1410, revealing a linear relationship between the density and dielectric constant.